HazwRuHi/Masked_Bayesian_NMF/README.md

 - scikit-learn 0.24+

 ## How to run
-To perform core peirphery detection, you can run:
+To perform core peirphery detection on synthetic networks, you can run:
 ```
 python main.py --network_size=5000 --epochs=20 --a=5 --b=10 --sigma_overline=1 --sigma_hat=1 --mu_hat=1 --k=32
 ```